 There are various methods or technologies that can be used to separate air into its components, the oldest and most popular being cryogenic or fractional distillation.
 Other methods include pressure swing adsorption (PSA) as well as membrane technology, but hybrids of these technologies also exist and new and improved methods are being researched.
 These three methods are explained in the sections that follow.

 Oxygen, which makes up 21% of air by volume, is the most widely used air product with many industrial applications.
 The production of oxygen from air separation is a large and growing industry, producing almost 100 million tons of oxygen annually (Hashim, 2011).
 The oxygen market is growing, as all future clean energy technologies will need to be fed oxygen.
-The air separation methods mentioned above are used to separate oxygen from air, but are also used to obtain other air products, with various by-product recoveries.
-These methods also vary with the scale with which they can be used for.
+The air separation methods mentioned above are used to separate oxygen from the air, but are also used to obtain other air products, with various by-product recoveries.
+These methods also vary with the scale with which they can be used.
 The effectiveness of these technologies is summarised in table 2.

 Table 2: The comparisons of process alternatives for oxygen production from air separation (Adapted from Hashim, 2011).